Orders

 Key Considerations:

-Helps avoid slippage by securing a pre-determined price.
+Helps minimize slippage by securing a pre-determined price.

 A Stop Order is used to trigger a market or limit order once a specified price level is reached.
-It is commonly used for risk management and automated trade execution.
+This order type is commonly used for risk management or to automate trade execution.

-There are two primary types of stop orders:
+There are two main types of Stop Orders:

 A. Stop Market Order (Stop Loss)